apollonin/numphp/README.md

 # Numphp

-Numphp - designed to be as convenient as [numpy](http://www.numpy.org/).
+Numphp - library for numbers manipulation.
+If you have array of numbers, numphp gives you an ability to do wide range of useful operations.

 Contributions as highly appreciated.